Audrie Marie Hinerman's Obituary

 Audrie Hinerman, 82, passed away on May 4, 2025, in Shaker Heights, OH.

-Audrie is survived by her spouse, Kenneth Hinerman II; and her two children, Kenneth Hinerman III and Michele (Jonathan) Wilham; five grandchildren, Ashley Hinerman, Makenzie Hinerman, Natalie Hinerman, Hailey Wilham, and Jack Wilham; and her nieces and nephews, Audrie Ouellette, Lisa Albrecht, Kimberly Wagner, Curt Voytell, Kenneth Voytell and Brook Dickerson; and mother-in-law, Marie Hinerman.
+Audrie is survived by her beloved husband, Kenneth Hinerman II; her children, Kenneth Hinerman III and Michele (Jon) Wilham; her five grandchildren, Ashley Hinerman, Makenzie Hinerman, Natalie Hinerman, Hailey Wilham, and Jack Wilham; her nieces and nephews, Audrie Ouellette, Lisa Albrecht, Kimberly Wagner, Kurt Voytell, Kenneth Voytell, and Brook Dickerson; and her mother-in-law, Marie Hinerman.
+She was preceded in death by her parents, Jack and Mary Voytell; her sister, Dorothy (Ross) Valvo; and her brother, Kenneth (June) Voytell.

-A Mass of Christian Burial will be celebrated on May 10, 2025 10 A.M. at Triumph of the Holy Cross Parish, St. Elizabeth of Hungary Worship Site, 1 Grove Place, Pittsburgh, PA 15236.
+Family and friends will be received on Friday, May 9, 2025, from 5:00 - 7:00 p.m. at Jefferson Memorial Funeral Home, 301 Curry Hollow Rd., Pittsburgh, PA 15236.
+A Mass of Christian Burial will be celebrated on Saturday, May 10, 2025, at 10:00 a.m. at Triumph of the Holy Cross Parish, St. Elizabeth of Hungary Worship Site, 1 Grove Place, Pittsburgh, PA 15236.
+Entombment will follow at Jefferson Memorial Mausoleum, followed by lunch to celebrate Audrie's life.

 What’s your fondest memory of Audrie?